 We strongly believe that service to others is not something we “do”, but it becomes a part of who we are.
 To graduate, seniors must complete at least 30 hours of community service with one community agency and complete a reflection process.

 The program is designed to take the faith development offered to the student through the theology program one step further by helping the students to utilize their many gifts and talents to benefit the community in which they live.
 The goals of the service learning agency placements are best served by concentrating one’s hours in a single agency or site.
 It is our belief that a focused experience achieves the best learning experience for the student.
 The students have an opportunity to meet with service agencies from the Treasure Valley during the Service Learning Fair at the end of their junior year.
 An agency contract must be completed by May 13, 2015.
 The Service Learning Handbook (live link to the PDF below) explains the entire process and assists students in completing their senior service project.
-Please contact BK Service Learning Coordinator, Joan Colleran, at email@example.com with questions.
+Please contact BK Service Learning Coordinator, Joan Colleran, at email@example.com questions.

 Doing service is about those who we serve, not about us.
 I often remind students that SERVICE IS NOT ABOUT YOU!
 If you find yourself complaining about this requirement, try your best to put things in perspective.
 Service is a sacrifice for those in need, not just a checklist to get through high school!
 “Serve one another with whatever gift you have received.”
 1 Peter 4:10